-- Cold weather – people develop type I diabetes far more often in the winter than the summer.
-It is also more common in areas with a colder climate.
+- Cold weather – people develop type I diabetes far more often in the winter than in the summer.
+It is also more common in areas with a colder climate;

 - Viruses – researchers have reason to think that some types of viruses could cause this disease in individuals who are already vulnerable.
-For instance, mumps, measles, rotavirus, and coxsackie B virus may all represent a risk factor.
+For instance, mumps, measles, rotavirus, and coxsackie B virus may all represent Diabetes.

 Basically, those who have type I diabetes have already had autoimmune antibodies in the system for years.